Push It (Salt-n-Pepa song): Critical reception

+Paul Oldfield from Melody Maker wrote, "'Push It' is an android electro pulse within earshot of Devo's pin-head synthesiser programmes, little pneumatic gasps and Mellotron drones like a motor in low-gear distress.
+It doesn't sound as if it's 'working up a sweat' at all.
+Forget riddim, forget rap.
+This is harder."
+Another editor, Paul Lester, said the song "is to hip hop what M's 'Pop Musik' and Trio's 'Da Da Da' were to electro-pop."
+Edwin Pouncey from NME commented, "The golden girls of rap decide to head off in a 'new direction'.
+This involves carefully ripping off a strip of Devo's 'Whip It' anthem of yore and pasting it onto the side of a riff that veers near the music for a John Carpenter movie that never was...
+I'm fond of both sources so Salt N'Peppa finally succeed in wriggling under my skin.
+Whether they intend to stay seems pretty doubtful however."

 Debbi Voller from Number One stated, "Bound to be a big hit in the present hip hop/house/rap mania climate, and why not?
 'Push It' pumps and grinds like a street version of James Brown's classic 'Sex Machine' and these gals can rap a mean, errr, rap!"
-Robin Smith from Record Mirror named "Push It" Single of the Week, writing, "Salt-n-Pepa produce enough energy to put life into a stuffed chimpanzee.
+Robin Smith from Record Mirror named it Single of the Week, writing, "Salt-n-Pepa produce enough energy to put life into a stuffed chimpanzee.
 'Push It' is as sharp as a broken bottle on a mean city street, with forceful rhymes and heavyweight rhythms that just won't let up.
 If I was LL Cool J I'd put my gold chains in a safe and hide in a cupboard at home."

 Music video

 The accompanying music video for "Push It" features a concert performance of the song, along with DJ Spinderella and Hurby "Luv Bug" Azor on keyboards and backing vocals.
 The group wears eight-ball jackets during the video.